What is Engineering Innovation?

 Residential students who wish to leave campus overnight to visit with family or friends must complete the following form and either bring it to campus at check-in or email it to us at email@example.com:

-The Engineering Innovation Summer Program will hold classes on the second floor of the Hodson Science and Technology Center. https://www.hood.edu/about-hood/hood-at-a-glance/our-people/hodson.html
+The Engineering Innovation Summer Program will hold classes on the second floor of the Hodson Science and Technology Center and in Rosenstock Hall. https://www.hood.edu/about-hood/hood-at-a-glance/our-people/hodson.html

 Commuter Students: Lunch fee for the Hood College campus: $230 Commuting students will have lunch at the Hood College Dining Hall on the Hood campus for the duration of the course.
 The total cost to attend the commuter program at Hood College campus is $3,080 (Tuition plus Lunch Fee).
 The lunch fee will be paid with tuition when student enrolls in the program.